Influence of imperfections on tunneling rate in $\delta$-layer junctions: Introduction

 However, in reality, APAM involves tradeoffs between a number of defect mechanisms whose impact on tunnel rates have not been systematically studied, and this work pursues.
 A general processing tradeoff exists where the point defect density can be reduced by increasing the various processing temperatures, at the expense of worse dopant placement uncertainty from activating dopant diffusion \cite{Keizer:2015}.
 More specifically, there is a well-known intrinsic stochasticity from the underlying chemistry resulting in a dopant placement uncertainty of $\pm 0.3$~nm \cite{Wilson:2006,Ivie:2021b}.
 Moreover, after dopant incorporation, $\delta$-layer devices must be capped with silicon at moderate temperature to protect them, but adatom-mediated diffusion can lead to a loss of out-of-plane sharpness that is on the order of 1 nm \cite{Hagmann:2018}.
 In contrast, the low temperature capping layer growth also leads to charged point defects at a density of $\sim 1$ defect in a ($10$~nm)$^3$ volume \cite{Anderson:2020}.
 Determining which of these disorder mechanisms is most likely to create large variations in tunneling rates in a simpler tunnel junction geometry will help inform how to navigate these tradeoffs, and lays the groundwork to analyze the more complicated case of qubits in the future.

 Electron tunneling is understood in different terms at different length scales – ranging from semi-empirical descriptions of resonant tunnel diodes in terms of effective barrier heights \cite{Sze:2006} to atomistic hopping through single molecules in break junctions \cite{Gehring:2019}.
 Challenges arise in problems where the macro-scale description of tunneling in terms of band structure cannot account for atomic-scale details by simply renormalizing parameters.
 A direct quantum-mechanical way to investigate tunneling requires an open-system charge transport treatment \cite{Ferry_2022}.
 In this work we will employ an efficient, charge self-consistent, quantum transport implementation of open-system Non-Equilibrium Green Function (NEGF) formalism, known as the Contact Block Reduction (CBR) method \cite{Mamaluy:2003,Mamaluy_2004,Sabathil_2004,Mamaluy:2005,Khan:2007,Khan_2008,Gao:2014,Mendez:2021}.
-We combine it with an effective mass description of the electronic structure, shown to be in a very good agreement with tight-binding models for system sizes down to 3~nm \cite{Wang:2005,Neophytou:2008}, to assess the effect of imperfections on the tunneling rate for phosphorous $\delta$-layer tunnel junctions in silicon (Si: P $\delta$-layer tunnel junction).
+We combine it with an effective mass description for free electrons, shown to be in a very good agreement with tight-binding models for Si nanowires with sizes down to 3~nm \cite{Wang:2005,Neophytou:2008} and P $\delta$-layer tunnel junctions in Si \cite{Supplementary_material}, to assess the effect of imperfections on the tunneling rate for phosphorous $\delta$-layer tunnel junctions in silicon (Si: P $\delta$-layer tunnel junction).
 The considered imperfections in this work include variations of the $\delta$-layer thickness, small variations of the tunnel junction gap length, roughness in the edges of the $\delta$-layers, and the presence of charged impurities in the intrinsic gap.